ValkyrieQ/ultimate-rvc/README.md

 * `URVC_TEMP_DIR`: The directory in which temporary files will be stored.
 If not set, temporary files will be stored in a `temp` directory in the current working directory.
 * `URVC_VOICE_MODELS_DIR`: The directory in which voice models will be stored.
 If not set, voice models will be stored in a `voice_models` subdirectory of the `URVC_MODELS_DIR` directory.
 * `YT_COOKIEFILE`: The path to a file containing cookies to use when downloading audio from YouTube via the web UI.
 If not set, no cookies will be used.
+* `URVC_ACCELERATOR`: The type of hardware accelerator to use when running Ultimate RVC directly via the shell scripts in this repository.
+Currently supported options are `cuda` and `rocm`, with `cuda` being the default.
+Note that `rocm` is not supported on Windows and experimental on linux.

 ## Terms of Use